arlinggacr/django-auth-system/README.md

 # projectDjango
-This is my first project of backend developing with Django framework
+This is my first project of full-stack developing with Django framework